baymesh/ratm-meshtastic-discord-bot/README.md

 # Rage Against The Mesh(ine)
 a discord bot for meshtastic

+Most of the bot logic is in https://github.com/baymesh/ratm-meshtastic-discord-bot/blob/main/index.ts

 There is a Dockerfile, you can deploy this anywhere that you can run docker containers?

 Or you can set the environment variables and run `tsx index.js`